InfoTrackGlobal/CachingTokenClient/readme.md

 - Requires >= .NET Core 1.1

-This package contains a .NET Core implementation of the `CachingTokenClient`.
-Internally this uses the `Microsoft.Extensions.Caching.Memory` package.
-Please see [Cache in-memory in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/memory) for more information.
+Please use the .NET Standard package for .NET Core applications.

 ### Usage